-Truth is guick to post warning signs and guardrails.
+Truth is quick to post warning signs and guardrails.
 Yet it fails to empower people to drive safely, to avoid plunging off the cliff, and fails to help them when they crash.
 Grace is quick to post ambulances and paramedics at the bottom of the cliff.
 But without truth, it fails to post warning signs and build guardrails, and therefore encourages the very self-destruction it attempts to heal.

 Grace without truth deceives people, and ceases to be grace.
-Truth without grace crushes people, and ceases to be truth.^[5]
+Truth without grace crushes people, and ceases to be truth.7

 Jesus did neither.
-Jesus, of course, exhibited grace and truth in perfect balance, and He did it all the time.
+Jesus, of course, exhibited grace and truth in perfect balance, and all the time.
+That's point one, from verse 14.
+The Logos is full of grace and truth.

 II.
-Jesus brought grace and truth (17).
+The Logos brought grace and truth (17).